AdaloHQ/docs/website/docs/docs/interactions/component-rendering.md

 ## Platform-Based Rendering

 Sometimes, you want to load different versions of a file depending on what platform the user is on.
 React Native makes this incredibly easy: all you have to do is add an extra extension.
 For example, if you wanted to make a version of `index.js` specifically for web, all you have to do is make a new file with the name `index.web.js`.
 The original `index.js` will act as the default, and `index.web.js` will automatically be used on web.
-See ["Making Your Component Work Across All Platforms"](/docs/workflow/cross-platform) for more details.
+See ["Cross-Platform Compatibility"](/docs/workflow/cross-platform) for more details.

 ## Render Something Different in the Editor